codeigniter4/CodeIgniter4/user_guide_src/source/dbmgmt/migration.rst

 the ``$psr4`` property for matching directory names.
 It will include all migrations it finds in Database/Migrations.

-Each namespace has it's own version sequence, this will help you upgrade and downgrade each module (namespace) without affecting other namespaces.
+Each namespace has its own version sequence, this will help you upgrade and downgrade each module (namespace) without affecting other namespaces.

 For example, assume that we have the following namespaces defined in our Autoload configuration file::